 Whitman College is associated with the School of Oceanography of the University of Washington in a program for liberal education in biological or geological oceanography.
-The plan requires five years of study; the first three years are spent at Whitman College and the last two years at the University of Washington, where the student takes courses in oceanography and biology or geology.
-Students who transfer to Whitman College as candidates for the combined plan must complete a minimum of two years in residence at Whitman College and complete appropriate modifications of the requirements outlined below.
-In the combined plan, two degrees are awarded upon successful completion: the degree of Bachelor of Arts by Whitman College and the degree of Bachelor of Science in Oceanography by the University of Washington.
-The degree from Whitman College will be in biology or geology, depending on the courses taken as specified below.
+The plan requires five years of study; typically three years at Whitman College and two years at the University of Washington.
+Students complete a Bachelor of Arts degree in either Biology or Geology from Whitman College and a Bachelor of Science in Oceanography from the University of Washington.
+At Whitman College, all candidates must complete the appropriate requirements outlined below, receive a recommendation from Whitman College, and apply as transfer student to the University of Washington.

 - Earn at least 94 credits and spend three years at Whitman (62 credits and two years for transfer students) with a Whitman grade-point average of at least 3.0.

 - Complete the First-Year Experience, required of all first-year students attending Whitman.

 - Complete the General Studies Distribution Requirements at Whitman.

 - Complete certain mathematics and sciences courses including those listed below, with a cumulative GPA at Whitman in these courses of at least 3.0.